 About this cultivar:

-Acanthus mollis (Latifolius Group) 'Rue Ledan' was first intoduced by Jean- Pierre Jolivot and makes a bold statement with its glossy broad leaved bright green foliage and pure white flowers.
+Acanthus mollis (Latifolius Group) 'Rue Ledan' was first intoduced by Jean- Pierre Jolivot and makes a bold statement with its glossy broad leaved bright green foliage and pure white flowers, taller than the average mollis.
 Latifolius means broad-leaved.
 It was apparently discovered in England in a private garden.
 It’s evergreen in most winters, but we'll put it down as semi evergreen.
 It was awarded the RHS AGM in 2016.

 The Acanthus mollis species is very similar to Acanthus spinosus.
 The main difference being the leaves and flowers: spinosus tends to produce more flower spikes but its leaves are less broad and less soft than mollis.